ninabarzh/orchard/mitigations/virtualisation/kvm/Docker-tools.md

     $ sudo docker --version

-I am not adding a user to the docker group for security reasons.
+Add user to the docker group (otherwise you may get connection refusals later):

+    $ sudo usermod -a -G docker {user}

 Configure Docker to start on boot: